 The Board has a proactive program in place that allows NPB staff to quickly respond to school bans, media inaccuracies and food allergy questions.
 Effective food allergy management programs and trainings are essential to protect those who are food allergic while allowing the majority who are not allergic to enjoy the nutritious benefits of peanuts.

-NPB works with a Scientific Advisory Council comprised of world-renowned food allergy experts and researchers who provide ongoing guidance to NPB on all food allergy issues.
-These academic and medical experts are dedicated to furthering research and education on food and peanut allergy to identify causes and to seek solutions for sufferers.
-Since its inception in 2000, the Board has allocated more than$11 million in food allergy research, outreach and education, with promising solutions on the horizon for several research programs.
+NPB works with a Food Allergy Education Advisory Council comprised of doctors, food allergy authorities, school and professional foodservice leaders and others with expertise in the issue.
+The Council serves as a resource to schools, restaurants, and manufacturers who are trying to help consumers who might have a peanut allergy.
+Since its inception in 2000, the Board has allocated more than $21 million in food allergy research, outreach and education, with promising solutions on the horizon for several research programs.